MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/architecture/overview.md

 Graphics Tools is a [Unity package](https://docs.unity3d.com/Manual/PackagesList.html) that is designed for independent use or with other packages inside the Mixed Reality Toolkit (MRTK).
 Many developers use Graphics Tools on its own, but also inadvertently when pulled in as a dependency to another MRTK package.

-The package contains functionality that fall into three categories: editor, runtime, and samples.
+The package contains functionality that falls under three categories: editor, runtime, and samples.
 The following sections explain each category.

 ## Editor